What is the Highest and Best Use of Your Marketing Staff Right Now?

 Investment management firms look to hire the best available talent across the organization, including the marketing and sales teams.
 In a highest and best use scenario, we’d focus these team members on strategic goals that can propel the firm’s growth in good economic times and stabilize the business in not-so-good times.
 In other words, the talent should be engaged in work that brings the most value to the firm.

-Before the current crisis, nearly every asset manager we talked to was working on scaling their business.
+Before the crisis, nearly every asset manager we talked to was working on scaling their business.
 Yet, we find marketing departments full of talented people doing repetitive, mind-numbing work that should be automated or outsourced.

 Many firms recognize this and are working on automating these processes.
 But how they approach automation and budgeting can either enable or hinder that decision.
 Appropriate use of internal resources then becomes paired with choosing tools and vendors that complement the workload retained internally.
 In other words, technology should enable strategic distribution of responsibility.